0xsequence/contracts-library/README.md

 ## Features

-* **ERC20TokenFactory**: Allows for the easy creation of new ERC20 tokens through a factory contract and also provides functionality for minting new tokens.

-* **ERC721TokenFactory**: Similar to the ERC20TokenFactory, but for ERC721 (non-fungible) tokens.
-It allows for the creation and minting of ERC721 tokens, and also supports ERC2981 royalty information.

-* **ERC1155TokenFactory**: A factory for creating ERC1155 tokens, which can represent semi-fungible items.
-This contract also supports minting and updating metadata, as well as ERC2981 royalty information.
+Base and preset **implementations of common token standards**:

+* ERC-20
+* ERC-721
+* ERC-1155

-* **Common Token Functionality**: This contains contracts that can be used for additional functionalities, such as the `ERC2981Controlled` contract which provides a way to handle royalties in NFTs.
+**Common token functionality**, such as the `ERC2981-Controlled` contract which provides a way to handle royalties in NFTs.

-* **Proxies**: This section contains contracts implementing ERC1967 compliant proxies for upgradeability.
+**Proxy** contracts and factories implementing ERC-1967 and with upgradeability.

 ## Usage